South Africa's Archbishop Desmond Tutu dies at 90 | DW | 26.12.2021

 While other leaders, like Mandela, were incarcerated, Tutu traveled and spoke widely, using his senior position in the Anglican Church and the esteem the Nobel Peace Prize brought to promote his anti-apartheid message worldwide and elevate the stories and lives of Black South Africans.

-Following Mandela's release from prison after 27 years, Tutu led him onto a balcony at Cape Town City Hall where he delivered his first public speech.
+Following Mandela's release from prison after 27 years, Tutu led him onto a balcony at Cape Town City Hall where Mandela delivered his first public speech.

 Tutu likened voting in the country's first democratic election in 1994 to "falling in love."
 When Mandela was sworn in as the country's first black president, Tutu was at his side.